Pulp Engine Document Rendering

 # Safer alternative in production: restore into a fresh database and flip the connection.

-psql "$DATABASE_URL_ADMIN" -c 'DROP DATABASE pulp-engine;'
+psql "$DATABASE_URL_MAINTENANCE" -c 'DROP DATABASE IF EXISTS "pulp-engine" WITH (FORCE);'

-psql "$DATABASE_URL_ADMIN" -c 'CREATE DATABASE pulp-engine OWNER pulp-engine;'
+psql "$DATABASE_URL_MAINTENANCE" -c 'CREATE DATABASE "pulp-engine" OWNER "pulp-engine";'

 pg_restore \